 Uber has also shown heavy interest in the development of autonomous vehicles, and has begun development in its Pittsburgh based Advanced Technologies Centre, the company’s research facility.
 Google and Tesla are among the other big name brands looking to secure commercial control of what will likely be one of the biggest technological advances in recent history.
 Both companies have experienced serious setbacks in recent times however, the most serious a fatality involving a driver of a Model S Tesla that failed to detect an oncoming lorry while running in autopilot.

-Although the technology is far from perfected in its early stages of development, driverless cars are a subject of high praise by safety researchers.
+Although the technology is far from perfect in its early stages of development, driverless cars are the subject of high praise by safety researchers.
 Driving is the number one cause of death in young people and stands at number five in the list of overall causes of death.
-With ninety percent of car crashes accounted to human error, it’s not hard to see why such technology would be welcomed when development reaches its pinnacle.
+With ninety percent of car crashes accounted to human error, it’s not hard to see why such technology would be welcomed when development improves.

 Driverless cars would take our minds out of the consuming task of controlling a vehicle and allow us to apply our energy into something we deem more worthwhile.
 This could be getting mentally prepared for the day’s work, sleeping on an overnight journey, socialising with other passengers or making your way home from a late night party, the possibilities really are endless.
 This type of technology also has the potential to help those impeded by blindness and disability, by giving them mobility at all times of the day.

 Recent development has focused on producing vehicles that would be able to interact with one another as well as interact with smart infrastructure.
 The information gathered on the road could be relayed to traffic management centres that would track collisions and find ways to ease congestion therefore providing stress-free and efficient journeys for all.